nationalarchives/terraform-aws-organizations-ous-by-path/README.md

 - Can be used as a **resource** or **data source** with the same outputs.
 - Supports up to **5 levels** of Organizational Units (AWS Quota).
 - Define your organization structure as a map.
+- Tag each OU and cascade tags to child OUs.
 - Generates OrgPaths, to be used with the `aws:PrincipalOrgPaths` and `aws:ResourceOrgPaths` IAM conditions.
 - Organizational Units are exposed via a list and indexed maps, see <a name="Outputs"></a> [Outputs](#Outputs) for more information.